New Zealand wool boom: New Zealand’s wool in the 21st century (Post Wool-Boom)

 50 years on from the Korean War wool boom, sheep numbers have decreased by more than half since the 1980s.
 As of June 2020, New Zealand recorded its lowest number of sheep of the decade.
 There were roughly 26.16 million sheep in 2020, compared to 32.56 million in 2010.
 Out of the 26.16 million sheep in New Zealand, only 5% are the merino sheep breed.
 Moreover, compared to meat production, only a small number of sheep are used for wool.
 The wool industry has been in decline ever since the wool boom.
 This decline has been partly attributed to the rising competitiveness of plastic and synthetics which offer consumers a cheaper price compared to wool.
 Numerous farmers in New Zealand have reported the struggle of selling wool at a decent price.
 They are running a deficit almost year-on-year, as costs are exceeding profits.
 Some farmers have also mentioned that wool prices have plummeted so significantly that they have been unable to sell out their wool and have them stockpiled in their barns.
-Another major reason for the decline of sheep numbers has been due to the lack of available land for sheep production as the demand for land used for other purposes such as building human settlements, dairy farming and horticulture farming have increased significantly.
+Another major reason for the decline of sheep numbers has been due to the lack of available land for sheep production as the demand for land used for other purposes such as dairy farming, horticulture farming and building human settlements have increased significantly.
 It is reported that dairying has replaced sheep farming as the dominant production in New Zealand in 2020.

 However, it is predicted that some of the wool growing areas within New Zealand will likely experience an increase in the amount of wool fibre in the coming years towards 2030 due to the wool breeding areas exposed to the positive impacts of climate change.
 The wool growing areas of New Zealand’s west is predicted to observe increased rainfall and rising minimum temperatures.
 This will have positive impacts on the wool growing markets due to more water available for pasture production and maintaining livestock.
 On the other hand, traditional wool growing areas towards the east are expected to have decreasing rainfall availability.
 This will have significant implications for both the quality and quantity of wool production.